Easter Gifts for Toddlers (both Christian and Non-Religious)

 I tend to be biased toward anything involving bears, so I was immediately drawn to this book where a Papa polar bear explains Easter to Little Cub as the two of them take a walk around the Arctic.
 It is a beautifully illustrated book using watercolors and colored pencils.
 Reviewers say that it’s a bit on the wordy side, so this is more of book that you would to four and five year olds, and not so much to two year olds.

 It’s worth noting that this book attempts to explain God’s plan of Easter without specifically mentioning the cross or the crucifixion.
 Instead, Papa Bear uses items found along their walk, such as an uprooted tree and a pinecone, to explain how Jesus came to die and to rise again so that we would have the chance to go to heaven and see Him face-to-face.
 I can appreciate the author leaving out the gruesome details, but I’m sure many Christians would find that incomplete and disappointing.

 I can’t even imagine how many times I must have read various Berenstain Bears books to my three kids over a span of about ten years while they were little.
 They were big big hits, particularly with my son.
-And they are so many of them!
+And they are so many of them in the series!

 I wanted to share two different Amazon reviewers so you can make the right choice for your family, depending on what you’re expecting from an Easter show for toddlers:

-However, Kelly V. feels the opposite quite strongly:
+- However, Kelly V. strongly feels the opposite:

 ✅ Click here to read all the ONE star reviews of ‘Twas the Night Before Easter.